mmistakes/minimal-mistakes/_pages/personal.md

 some useful equations, relations, etc. in a very brief manner.
 I created it mainly for personal use and it's still a work in progress that I populate as I need, but contributors are welcome.

+## Pymicra

+I created and developed the Python Tool for Micrometeorological Analyses:
+[Pymicra](https://pymicra.readthedocs.io/en/latest/).
+This is an open-source project hosted on github that you can use and contribute to.

 ## Others